ClusterHQ/flocker/docs/installation/configuring-authentication.rst

    If you haven't done this already, you'll need to repeat steps 7, 8, 9 and 10 for each node (including the control service node if it is acting as a Flocker agent node).

 .. end-body-config-authentication

-The next topic is :ref:`generate-api`, which is used to identify yourself when sending instructions to the control service.